Crying at whales; dolphin and whale watching; magical nature connection

 We also saw Sei, Fin whales and then dolphins on the return journey.

-In 2007 I spent a month visiting my sister in New Zealand where we saw dolphins in Milford Sound and later Sperm Whales at Kaikoura on the east coast.
-The sperm whales made me cry again but not the dolphins, which got me to wondering…
+Years later, in 2007, I spent a month visiting my sister in New Zealand where we saw huge pods of dolphins in Milford Sound and later Sperm whales at Kaikoura on the east coast..

 Apart from the immense size of the whales, perhaps the root of the emotion stems from their disappearance?
 We left the dolphins, we sailed away from the pod while they were still playing, whereas the whales left us.

 Whales briefly interact with our world and then they disappear.
 With a magnificent flourish of gigantic body and massive tail they are gone from us, hundreds of metres below, where we can not follow.
-They show themselves momentarily, teasing, tantalising but without giving us a chance to know them.

 I wonder how this translates to the human psyche?
 What is it that we choose to show the world and what of ourselves do we keep hidden in our own depths that the world may not, or only occasionally, be allowed to see?

 So now you know; I cry when I see whales!
-And probably always will when witnessing these enchanting marine mammals.
+And always will when witnessing these enchanting marine mammals.
 Nor will I ever be anything but proud of my uncontrollable tears.

 Since Bilbao I’ve had the privilege of seeing other whales and dolphins in California, Florida, the Canaries, Madeira and the UK.